Hardel-DW/NeoEnchant/README.md

 ## New enchantments introduce in NE+
 - **Harvesting**: If you break any crop with this hoe (wheat, carrot, potato, beetroot or nether wart), it will break other crops around it.
 - **Scyther**: Allows you to transform dirt in farmland in x by z surface depending enchantment levels
-- **Area Arrow**: Damage in area when the arrow hit a block -> I don't know for the name HELP ME.
 - **Step Assist**: Allows you to walk up blocks more easily.
 - **Reach**: Increase the range of your attack.
 - **Builder Arms**: Allows you to place and break blocks from a longer distance.